munificent/craftinginterpreters/book/calls-and-functions.md

 ^code check-overflow (2 before, 1 after)

-In practice, if a program gets anywhere close to this limit, it's most likely to be a bug in some runaway recursive code.
+In practice, if a program gets anywhere close to this limit, there's most likely a bug in some runaway recursive code.

 ### Printing stack traces

 While we're on the subject of runtime errors, let's spend a little time making them more useful.
 Stopping on a runtime error is important to prevent the VM from crashing and burning in some ill-defined way.
-But simply aborting doesn't help the user fix their code which *caused* that error.
+But simply aborting doesn't help the user fix their code that *caused* that error.

-The classic tool to aid debugging runtime failures is a **stack trace** -- a print out of each function that was still executing when the program died and where the execution was at the point that it died.
-Now that we have a call stack and we've convienently stored each function's name, we can show that entire stack when a runtime error disrupts the harmony of the user's existence.
+The classic tool to aid debugging runtime failures is a **stack trace** -- a print out of each function that was still executing when the program died, and where the execution was at the point that it died.
+Now that we have a call stack and we've conveniently stored each function's name, we can show that entire stack when a runtime error disrupts the harmony of the user's existence.
 It looks like this:

 ^code runtime-error-stack (2 before, 2 after)

-After printing the error message itself, we walk the call stack from <span name="top">top</span> (the most recently called function) to bottom (the top level code).
+After printing the error message itself, we walk the call stack from <span name="top">top</span> (the most recently called function) to bottom (the top-level code).
 For each frame, we find the line number that corresponds to the current `ip` inside that frame's function.
-Then we print that along with the function name.
+Then we print that line number along with the function name.

 <aside name="top">

 There is some disagreement on which order stack frames should be shown in a trace.
 Most put the innermost function as the first line and work their way towards the bottom of the stack.
 Python prints them out in the opposite order.
-So reading from top to bottom tells you how your program got to where it is and the last line is where the error actually occurred.
+So reading from top to bottom tells you how your program got to where it is, and the last line is where the error actually occurred.

 There's a logic to that style.
 It ensures you can always see the innermost